obsidian-tasks-group/obsidian-tasks/docs/Queries/Sorting.md

 ### Random sorting

 > [!released]
-> Random sorting was introduced in Tasks X.Y.Z.
+> Random sorting was introduced in Tasks 7.11.0.

 This instruction sorts tasks in a random order: